knitkode/customize-plus/readme.txt

 Documentation can be found at [knitkode.com/docs/customize-plus](https://knitkode.com/docs/customize-plus?utm_source=customize-plus&utm_medium=wordpress_org&utm_content=faq&utm_campaign=readme)

 = How do I get help? =

-First be sure.............Help is provided via the plugin support forum only, personal support by email is not available for this plugin.
+Help is provided via the plugin support forum only.
+Please visit the [support page](https://knitkode.com/support) to see other options.

 == Changelog ==